MolSSI/QCFractal/docs/source/index.rst

 QCArchive
 ---------

-This module is part of the QCArchive project wich sets out to answer the fundamental question of "How do we compile, aggregate, query, and share quantum chemistry data to accelerate the understanding of new method performance, fitting of novel force fields, and supporting the incredible data needs of machine learning for computational molecular science?"
+This module is part of the QCArchive project which sets out to answer the the fundamental question of "How do we compile, aggregate, query, and share quantum chemistry data to accelerate the understanding of new method performance, fitting of novel force fields, and supporting the incredible data needs of machine learning for computational molecular science?"